You can migrate data from a user-created MongoDB database to an ApsaraDB for MongoDB instance. Notice the limits of ApsaraDB for MongoDB.

 |Back up the data of a sharded cluster instance||Configure automatic backup for an ApsaraDB for MongoDB instance: Only physical backup is supported.
 Manually back up an ApsaraDB for MongoDB instance: Both physical backup and logical backup are supported.

 Note If the database version of the instance is 3.2 or 3.4, the number of collections and indexes in the instance cannot exceed 10,000.
 Otherwise, physical backup may fail.
 If you want to increase this limit, we recommend that you upgrade the database version to 4.0.
-For more information, see Upgrade the database version of an ApsaraDB for MongoDB instance.
+For more information, see Upgrade MongoDB versions.
 Alternatively, you can select the database version 4.0 when you create the instance.

 |Modify parameters of a sharded cluster instance||For security and stability, you are not allowed to modify the parameters of a sharded cluster instance.|